ControlThings/wish-c99/README.md

     -h for displaying help

-    -s start accepting incoming connections ("server" mode) -p <port> listen for incoming connections at this TCP port -r connect to a relay server, for accepting incoming connections via the relay.
+    -s start accepting incoming connections ("server" mode) -p <port> listen for incoming connections at this TCP port (default: 37009), where remote wish cores can connect to -r connect to a relay server, for accepting incoming connections via the relay.

-    -a <port> start "App TCP" interface server at port
+    -a <port> start "App TCP" interface server at port (default: 9094), where the wish based apps are connecting to

     Direct client connection:
     -c <ip_addr> open a direct client connection to this IP addr